Fortnite-LobbyBot/Fortnite-Alt-Manager/README.md

 ﻿# Alt-Manager

-Discord bot for managin fornite alt names
+A Discord bot for managing Fornite alt names